CRREL/snowmelt/README.md

 # snowmelt
-Standardization of snowmelt data distribution to USACE Districts
+Standardization of snowmelt data distribution to USACE Districts.